HOME PAGE

 OPTIONAL COURSE CHALET ACCOMMODATION for AST 2 programs.
 AST 1 accommodation available in Nelson.

-Whitewater Chalet + $50CA per night, per person, minimum 3 nights on the 4 day program.
-Plus 6 % GST.
+Whitewater Chalet + $50CA per night, per person, minimum 3 nights on the 4 day AST2 program.
 Whitewater Chalet information.
+Our luxurious hand built by Tim typically rents for $375.00 a night so it's a pretty sweet deal and experience for those interested.

-• All prices are in Canadian dollars, plus 6% GST and are based on a minimum of 4 participants.
+• All prices are in Canadian dollars, plus 12% HST and are based on a minimum of 4 participants.
 Maximum group size on all courses is 8.

 • AST Level 1- Course includes: Curriculum, Instructional materials, Avalanche Awareness booklet, Completion Certificate, Avaulator Card

-• AST Level 2- Course include: Curriculum, instructional materials, Competition Certificate and Course Manual provided by the CAA.
+• AST Level 2- Course include: Curriculum, instructional materianls, Competition Certificate and Course Manual provided by the CAC.

 Tim and Becky,